Bangladesh Congress

 The Bangladesh Congress (বাংলাদেশ কংগ্রেস) is a political party in Bangladesh, founded in 2013.

 History

 The Bangladesh Congress was founded in March 2013.
 Adv.
-Kazi Rezaul Hossain is the president of the party and.
+Kazi Rezaul Hossain is the President of the party and.
 Md.
-Earul Islam its secretary.
-Engineer Mr. A R Sikdar remains as founding member and advisor of the Bangladesh Congress ever since.
+Earul Islam its Secretary General.
+This party got registration in Bangladesh Election Commission on 9 May 2019 as per direction of the Appellate Division of the Supreme Court of Bangladesh.

+Party leaders

 Electoral results

 The Bangladesh Congress has never gained a seat in the Bangladesh Parliament.
 In the 2019 Bogra-6 by-election it received 0.3% of the vote.
 In 2020, it contested three by-elections, gaining 0.1% of the vote in each of Dhaka-10, Dhaka-5, and Dhaka-18.
 It did better in the 2021 Sylhet-3 by-election, in which it received 0.5% of the vote.